-The Board of Directors is submitting to you the Consolidated Financial Statements as at 31 December 2017 prepared in conformity with the International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB"), which comprises the Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Changes in Shareholders' Equity, Consolidated Cash Flow Statement, and the Notes to the Financial Statements.
+The Board of Directors is submitting to you the Consolidated Financial Statements as at 31 December 2018 prepared in conformity with the International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB"), which comprises the Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Changes in Shareholders' Equity, Consolidated Cash Flow Statement, and the Notes to the Financial Statements.

-The Consolidated Financial Statements as at 31 December 2017 present a consolidated Shareholders' equity amounting to 401,404 thousand Euros, including a consolidated profit of 77.871 thousand Euros.
+The Consolidated Financial Statements as at 31 December 2018 present a consolidated Shareholders' equity amounting to 495,297 thousand Euros, including a consolidated profit of 99,913 thousand Euros.

-The Report on Operations adequately illustrates the financial, economic and earnings position, the trend, at a consolidated level, of Reply S.p.A. and its subsidiaries during the financial year and after its end, as well as the sub-division of the volumes of assets of the principal business lines and the consolidated results.
+The Report on Operations adequately illustrates the financial, economic and earnings position, the trend, at a consolidated level, of Reply S.p.A. and its subsidiaries during the financial year and after its end, as well as the breakdown of the principal business lines and the consolidated results

-The consolidation area is determined in such context, which included as at 31 December 2017 in addition to the Parent Company, 100 companies and 2 consortiums, all of which consolidated on a line-by-line basis.
+The consolidation area is determined in such context, which included as at 31 December 2018 in addition to the Parent Company, 112 companies and 2 consortiums, all of which consolidated on a line-by-line basis.

-The controls made by the Independent Auditor EY S.p.A. concluded that the amounts reported in the Consolidated Financial Statements as at 31 December 2017 are supported by the Parent Company's accounting records, in the financial statements for the reporting period of the subsidiaries, and in the information that they have formally communicated.
+The controls made by the Independent Auditor EY S.p.A. concluded that the amounts reported in the Consolidated Financial Statements as at 31 December 2018 are supported by the Parent Company's accounting records, in the financial statements for the reporting period of the subsidiaries, and in the information that they have formally communicated.